ShirleyMetilda-L/Crop-Yield-Prediction-using-ML/README.md

 # Crop-Yield-Prediction-using-ML

-This project predicts crop yield based on factors such as rainfall, pesticide usage, average temperature, country, and crop type.
+This project predicts agricultural crop yield based on factors such as rainfall, pesticide usage, average temperature, country, and crop type.
 Built with **Flask (backend)** and **Bootstrap (frontend)**.

 ## Features